 Mellon Native American Scholars Initiative (NASI) Summer Undergraduate Internships

-The 2022 NASI Summer Internship will take place from June to August 2022.
-During this time students will work at the APS’s Library & Museum and will join a vibrant intellectual community at the APS that includes other scholars working with Native American and Indigenous materials as well as undergraduate summer interns and library fellows from different scholarly fields.
+The 2024 NASI Summer Internship will take place from June 10 to August 2, 2024, with a break for the week of July 4th.
+During this time students will work at the APS’s Library & Museum and will also have the opportunity to share their work with a variety of audiences.
+NASI Summer Interns will join a vibrant intellectual community at the APS that includes other scholars working with Native American and Indigenous materials as well as undergraduate summer interns and library fellows from different scholarly fields.

-The Center for Native American and Indigenous Research at the American Philosophical Society Library focuses on helping Indigenous communities and scholars to discover and utilize the APS collections in innovative ways.
-For more information, please visit https://www.amphilsoc.org/library/CNAIR.
+The Center for Native American and Indigenous Research at the American Philosophical Society Library & Museum focuses on helping Indigenous communities and scholars to discover and utilize the APS collections in innovative ways.
+For more information, please visit https://www.amphilsoc.org/library/CNAIR

 Applicants will submit: